CopilotC-Nvim/CopilotChat.nvim/README.md

-  model = 'gpt-4o-2024-11-20', -- Default model to use, see ':CopilotChatModels' for available models (can be specified manually in prompt via $). agent = 'copilot', -- Default agent to use, see ':CopilotChatAgents' for available agents (can be specified manually in prompt via @). context = nil, -- Default context or array of contexts to use (can be specified manually in prompt via #). sticky = nil, -- Default sticky prompt or array of sticky prompts to use at start of every new chat.
+  model = 'gpt-4o-2024-11-20', -- Default model to use, see ':CopilotChatModels' for available models (can be specified manually in prompt via $). agent = 'copilot', -- Default agent to use, see ':CopilotChatAgents' for available agents (can be specified manually in prompt via @). sticky = nil, -- Default sticky prompt or array of sticky prompts to use at start of every new chat.

   temperature = 0.1, -- GPT result temperature